-Continue with other steps in the deployment process: See the "Updating at a Remote Site" section in Chapter 4.
-See the "Completing a Deployment" section in Chapter 4.
-NOTE: To create an encrypted-source deployment, xcode must be in your UNIX PATH.
+See Section 4.11.2.12, "Completing a Deployment" [4-46].

+To create an encrypted-source deployment, xcode must be in your UNIX PATH.
 The xcode program comes with Progress Software's Toolkit product.
 If you do not have the Toolkit from Progress Software, you will only be able to create deployments where the deployment's Type field (license type) is set to S for source, or P for partner.

-4.11.12 Updating At a Remote Site
+4.11.2.10.
+Updating At a Remote Site